data-henrik/security-advisor-notifications/README.md

 # IBM Cloud Security Advisor Notifications
 The IBM Cloud Security Advisor allows for centralized security management.
 It offers a unified dashboard that alerts security administrators for an IBM Cloud account of issues and helps them in resolving the issues.
 Within the IBM Cloud Security Advisor you can [configure notification channels](https://cloud.ibm.com/docs/services/security-advisor?topic=security-advisor-notifications).
 It means that whenever new issues are found (new findings), notifications are sent to qualifying channels.
 When setting up notification channels, you need to specify a webhook to receive the notification.
 You also configure for which security providers and for what severity level a notification should be posted to that channel.

 In this repository, we provide Python code for IBM Cloud Functions / Apache OpenWhisk actions.
-They can be used to implement such a mentioned webhook to receive a notification and post a message to a Slack channel.
+They can be used to implement such a mentioned webhook to receive a notification and post a message to a Slack channel or send it as email.
+The instructions and code are provided for the email service Mailjet, but other services like SendGrid, sendinblue or Postmark all are very similar and easy to implement.

 ![Architecture](/screenshots/SecAdv_Notifications_Architecture.png)